 You should always look at the amount of RAM the laptop has before buying it.
 This is basically how much data can be stored in the memory while running programs together.

 It’s also important to note that when you’re producing electronic music, production software like Ableton, FL Studio, and Logic will take up a good chunk of your RAM.
-So make sure the laptop that you use for music production has at least 8GB of RAM for your DAWs to run smoothly.
+So make sure the laptop you use for music production has at least 8GB of RAM for your DAWs to run smoothly.

 Remember, RAM only holds plugins and VSTs for the CPU to process.
 So, large RAM is useless until your processor is powerful enough to handle the load.

-Storage & Hard drive speed
+Storage and hard drive speed

 Look for Solid State Drive Solid state drives are way more reliable than standard HDDs.
 These drives use NAND-based flash memory to help deliver faster read/write speeds and lower power usage, which means you won’t be waiting long to boot up or load your favorite DAW.